pgaljan/funneler/docs/self-deploy.md

 #### List settigs changes

 - In the Opportunities list, go to list settings (gear icon top left)
 - Turn on versioning.
 Set the number of revisions this will carry.  **Note: comments will "roll off" after the number of retained versions are exceeeded.
-Starting with 500 seems safe
+The automated deployment starts with 500 revisions retained.

 #### Column additions & changes